 I highly suggest opting in for an automatic fish feeder instead of a vacation block since the latter can wreak havoc on your water quality.
 And if you have several fish, there is normally not enough food in the vacation block to feed all of them, which results in a feeding frenzy (or dead fish) once you get home.

-These are a necessity that are often overlooked and underappreciated – unless a water quality catastrophe is at hand, then many aquarists are left scrambling to pick up a water test kit.
+These are a necessity that is often overlooked and underappreciated – unless a water quality catastrophe is at hand, then many aquarists are left scrambling to pick up a water test kit.
 But if they were gifted one, then they will always have it handy!
 Aquarium water test kits are a very practical aquarium lovers’ gift – not only are they essential for a healthy tank, but it’s also a small chemistry kit making a beginner feel a little like a mad fish scientist.
+Check out the API Freshwater Master Test Kit!

 Most aquarium water test kits test for pH, nitrite, nitrate, carbonate, alkalinity, and/or general water hardness.
 It’s a good idea to have a test kit for checking ammonia levels too, as this chemical is officially known as the “silent fish killer.”
 Some well-known aquarium test kits are: